 Will we live off one or two incomes?

-Probably best to pick your moment with this one – it’s often prompted by a discussion about having children and taking paternity leave.
-And it may prompt you to review your approach to having separate bank accounts.
+Sometimes this is prompted by a discussion about having children and taking paternity leave.
+It may prompt you to review your approach to having separate bank accounts.

 Do you have any investments?